sashetophizika/hyprscratch/README.md

 To group multiple scratchpads together, bind them to the same key and use `cover` and `persist` on all of them.

 If there are multiple clients with the same title, the program just grabs the first one it finds.
-This usually results in cycling between them.
+This usually results in cycling between them, every time one is shown.